Is This Camera-less DIY System the Future of Home Security?

 Minut uses passive infrared heat detection to detect living things, in addition to tracking changes in the environment such as temperature or noise disturbances.

 There are so many DIY security systems out there these days, it’s hard to keep track of them all.
-One that recently caught my eye is from Malmo, Sweden-based Minut.
+One that recently caught my eye is Malmo, Sweden-based Minut.

 While not a household name like SimpliSafe or Ring, the company says it has shipped over 10,000 units across more than 60 countries.